 Debates on the future of education are too often dominated by uninformed opinion-making and ideological talking points.
 The Program on Education Policy and Reform provides quality research for scholars and popular audiences, focusing on educational reform, choice, accountability, and law.
 We generate new research and comment on relevant policies of interest among education researchers, journalists, pundits, and policymakers.

-The CSGI Honors Program provides a prestigious undergraduate scholarship for students who wish to study the constitutional, economic, and political foundations of a free society.
-Teaching these foundations, their relevance to contemporary issues, and developing CSGI scholars to become future leaders in government, law, academia, and business, is the core objective of this program.
+The Bastiat Honors Program provides a prestigious undergraduate scholarship for students who wish to study the constitutional, economic, and political foundations of a free society.
+Teaching these foundations, their relevance to contemporary issues, and developing students to become future leaders in government, law, academia, and business, is the core objective of this program.
 Students are selected through a competitive application process and engage in a year-long series of readings and discussions with CSGI faculty.
 For more information, contact Joshua Dunn.

 Public Forums - designed to bring the academic and public communities together

 Publications - books, papers, and proceedings of public forums